AbductiveLearning/ABLkit/docs/Overview/Quick Start.rst

     kb = AddKB(pseudo_label_list=list(range(10)))

-Then we define a reasoner, which defines how to minimize the inconsistency between the knowledge base and machine learning.
+Then, we define a reasoner, which defines how to minimize the inconsistency between the knowledge base and machine learning.

 .. code:: python